DustinEWright/kbspring/PLAN.md

 You want: personForm.savePerson("data.txt", personForm); later we can talk about making this more elegant.
 For now please try this and tell me what happens?

 I've forgotten (if I ever really understood) the difference between calling a method in a static way and a normal way.
 I wish to discuss please.

+6/3/19  see Tech Sync Agenda 6/5/19
+add article:

+HTML build form
+test fields and text area

+Spring
+At submit create new file

+List articles:
+Loop and display article

+Add to agenda
+check line of text for typos
+sort unique